 Installing solar power helps to:

 With potential changes to feed in tariffs over time, installing solar isn’t always going to make you money.
-Installing solar power is about saving money, particularly by producing the electricity that you would use during the day.
+Installing solar power is about saving money by producing the electricity that you would use during the day.

-Before installing solar, you should first reduce your energy usage, to minimise the size and cost of the system that you need.
-Visit the Frankston City Council Saving Energy page for energy saving tips.
+Before installing solar, you should first reduce your energy usage to minimise the size and cost of the system that you need.
+Visit our Saving energy page for tips.

 The Victorian Government offers rebates for solar power installations, as well as battery storage.
-For more information visit Solar Victoria under Related Information.
+Visit Solar Victoria for more information.

-To get the best deal on your energy bills, visit the Victorian Government’s independent website Victorian Energy Compare, which also enables you to compare electricity offers for solar (see Related Information below).
+To get the best deal on your energy bills, compare electricity offers using the Victorian Government's Victorian Energy Compare tool.

-On 1 July 2021, the Victorian Government announced a new minimum flat feed-in tariff for excess solar generation of 6.7 cents per kilowatt hour (c/kWh), lower than the previous rate for 2020-21 (10.2 c/kWh).
-The minimum feed-in tariff is lower than last year due to a forecast reduction in wholesale electricity prices for 2021-22.
+On 1 July 2022, the Victorian Government announced a new minimum flat rate feed-in tariff for excess solar generation of 5.2 cents per kilowatt hour (c/kWh).

 Retailers can also offer a time-varying feed-in tariff, where the price paid for surplus electricity changes through the day to reflect changes in demand.
-This tariff is the same rate during off-peak times (6.7 c/kWh), a slightly lower rate during shoulder hours (6.1 c/kWh) and a much higher rate during peak hours (10.9 c/kWh).
-Retailers may offer different packages and terms and conditions.
+This minimum time-varying feed-in tariff ranges from 5.0 to 7.1 c/kWh.

 To find out more about recycling solar panels and inverters contact Council.
 We understand that the solar panel recycling industry is in its infancy and we are currently looking at ways to support our community with this.

-To find a battery recycler you can visit the Australian Battery Recycling Initiative website.
+To find a battery recycler, visit the Australian Battery Recycling Initiative website.

 Not everyone has the opportunity to invest in their own solar power system or wind turbine, but by signing up to buy GreenPower through your electricity retailer, you can increase the proportion of renewable energy, purchased on your behalf, that enters the supply network.